benawad/dogehouse/README.md

 ## Branches

-- staging -> pr this branch for everything else
+- staging -> pr this branch for everything
 - prod -> don't touch, this is what's running in prod

 ## Contributions